isaacdevlugt/GreNADE/Theory.md

 ## Try for yourself!

 I have open-source code for using NADEs to do quantum state reconstruction.
-It is relatively new and continues to be updated with more functionality regularily.
+It is relatively new and continues to be regularily updated with more functionality.
 Go check it out [here](https://github.com/isaacdevlugt/GreNADE.git).

 ## References